 Observe is a Snowflake-powered observability platform that correlates logs, metrics, and traces as relational data for unified analytics.
 Its SQL-based querying and deep data correlation appeal to data-driven teams.
-However, many users report escalating Snowflake compute costs, unpredictable query latency, and a lack of self-hosting or real-time alerting.
+However, some users on G2 have expressed a learning curve, and the platform also lacks self-hosting.

 - CubeAPM